Ephemeral (company): History

 The company was founded by five students at New York University in 2016, two of whom, Shah and Pierre, invented the Ephemeral’s ink.

 The work to develop the fading ink started in 2011 when Shin wanted to know if it was possible to remove a tattoo with an enzyme.
-So Pierre and Shah spent the next seven years developing an ink that would be broken down by the body’s natural mechanism.
+Pierre and Shah spent the next seven years developing an ink that would be broken down by the body's natural mechanism.
 The cofounders tested prototypes on themselves.

-In 2015, Ephemeral won first place in the $200K Entrepreneurs Challenge, an annual competition hosted by NYU’s Stern School of Business.
+In 2015, Ephemeral won first place in the $200K Entrepreneurs Challenge, an annual competition hosted by NYU's Stern School of Business.

 In 2021, after videos of people getting Ephemeral tattoos became popular on TikTok, the company raised $20 million in Series A funding.

+In March 2023, Ephemeral's patent application was transferred to TriplePoint Capital, a debt financing company.

-The company opened a number of stores but in September 2023, Ephemeral announced that they were closing all of their studio locations, and instead continued selling their ink to existing tattoo studios.
+The company opened a number of stores, but in September 2023, Ephemeral announced that they were closing all of their studio locations, and instead continued selling their ink to existing tattoo studios.

 Concerns

 Soon after the company started, customers complained that their Ephemeral tattoos did not fade, even after fifteen to nineteen months.

-In response to these concerns, ink co-inventor Brennal Pierre stated:

-"As a researcher, I expect these things.
+In response to these concerns, ink co-inventor Brennal Pierre stated: "As a researcher, I expect these things.
 We come up with what we think is an average in what the data has shown us, and that’s what we present.
 But when you put it out in the wild, different things happen."

-Dr. Roy Grekin, director of the Dermatologic Surgery and Laser Center at UC San Francisco stated he wasn’t surprised to hear that different people experienced different fade times with Ephemeral tattoos.
+Dr. Roy Grekin, director of the Dermatologic Surgery and Laser Center at UC San Francisco stated he wasn't surprised to hear that different people experienced different fade times with Ephemeral tattoos.